frederic-perez/AmE-dictionary/data/dictionary.md

 __lope__ _v_
 __loped__ _v_
 __lopsided__ _adj_ :five: __1__ Heavier, larger, or higher on one side than on the other. __2__ Sagging or leaning to one side. __3__ Characterized by the domination of one competitor over another. _A lopsided 100-38 victory._ _Lopsided losses._
-__lore__ _n_ :nine: A body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth. :es: saber popular
+__lore__ _n_ :nine::m: A body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth. :es: saber popular
 __loss one's marbles__ _idiom_ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
 __lost count__ _v_ Simple past tense and past participle of lose count.
 __lothario__ _The second verse of_ You're So Vain _is about one-time Hollywood lothario Warren Beatty._